radekstepan/grunt-apps-c/README.md

 ##Config

-Say you specify a `dest` output file called `build/app.commonjs.js`, you will actually be building two files:

-1. `build/app.commonjs.vanilla.js` which contains only your source files translated into JavaScript and wrapped into CommonJS/1.1 Module wrappers.
-2. `build/app.commonjs.require.js` which in additions contains an internal module loader.
-You probably want to make use of this file.
-In addition, this loader will be exported globally if an existing `require` loader does not exist.

 The `options.main` property specifies which file will be considered the "main" one for your package.
 Somehow, the external world needs to know what to get when they call `require(package_name)`.
 If you do not specify this property the following actions are taken:

 1. We try make use of the property `main` as specified in your app's `package.json` file.
 Failing that, we...